javiereguiluz/easyadmin/doc/crud.rst

 Building Admin URLs
 ~~~~~~~~~~~~~~~~~~~

-If you don't use :ref:`pretty admin URLs <pretty-admin-urls>` or if you need to
+The ``AdminUrlGenerator`` helps you build backend URLs dynamically.
+This is needed
-build routes dynamically, you can use the ``AdminUrlGenerator`` provided by
+e.g. when the controller/action parts of the URL are stored in variables and you
-EasyAdmin to build the admin URLs.
+can't know the route name beforehand.

 When generating a URL this way, you don't start from scratch.
 EasyAdmin reuses all
-the query parameters existing in the current request.
+the current request attributes and query parameters.
 This is done on purpose because
 generating new URLs based on the current URL is the most common scenario.
 Use
 the ``unsetAll()`` method to remove all existing query parameters::